This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 In spaces where you have administrative access, you can update users or their permissions to access content.

-To access permissions, add, or delete users:
+Access permissions, add, or delete users

 1.

-Click Spaces and click a space.
+Click Spaces and then click a space on the Space Directory page.

 The Posts Image shown here page opens.